OldhamMade/oldhammade.github.io/_posts/2013-04-20-for-else-in-python-considered-harmful.md

 > through exhaustion of the list (with `for`) or when the condition becomes false
 > (with `while`), but not when the loop is terminated by a `break` statement.

+Which does make some sense, especially when you look at the syntax around `try`/`except`.
-Which does make some sense... but it would make _much_ more sense for a `then` keyword in this instance.
+However, in my opinion it would make _much_ more sense for a `then` keyword in this instance.
 For example:

     for x in my_list: